© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Nant y Foel long hut is a scheduled monument protected by Cadw under reference DE298.
 View the official record →

-Nant y Foel long hut is a Post Medieval deserted rural settlement located in Denbighshire, Wales, designated as a Scheduled Ancient Monument under the reference DE298.
+Nant y Foel long hut is a deserted rural settlement site in Denbighshire, Wales, comprising structural remains dating to the post-medieval period.
 It is designated a Scheduled Ancient Monument by Cadw under reference DE298.

 Nant y Foel long hut dates from the post medieval/modern period, and is classified as a deserted rural settlement.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Nant y Foel long hut is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is DE298.